Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/large-language-models/batch-size-vs-sequence-length/batch-size-vs-sequence-length-content.md

 **Batch size** is the number of independent training examples your model processes in parallel before updating its weights.

+> 💡 **Want to implement this yourself?** [Join our Skool AI research community](https://www.skool.com/become-ai-researcher-2669/classroom/ac563ec1?md=8cfa7e9235b34608a5b5f66033b2839b) for step-by-step tutorials and accelerate your journey to becoming an AI researcher.

 ### How It Works

 Think of batch size as "how many different conversations" your model reads simultaneously: